Hypselobarbus jerdoni

 Hypselobarbus jerdoni, also known as Jerdon's carp, is a species of cyprinid fish endemic to India where it is found in larger streams of southern Karnataka, Tamil Nadu, Kerala and Maharashtra.
 This species can grow to a length of 46 cm TL.
 It is caught commercially for human consumption.

+Etymology

+The fish is named in honor of British physician-naturalist Thomas Caverhill Jerdon (1811–1872), who described a lot of fishes from India, including Hypselobarbus gracilis.